gillyspy/jkuery/upgrade/readme.md

 * installer upgrades previous version to 2.0
 * adds R/W customer access to JKUERY dbspace data via "jkuery" user using admin's web password (re-install jkuery kbin to update a changed password)
+* database setting (KBSYS.SETTINGS) for version and enabled or not
+* hidden files in samba share that www cannot access (good for readmes, tc)

 (future)
 ========